Wolfxyz16/oe1/oe1.md

 subdungeon_full_room_prob = 0.01
 ```

-Big sized dungeon with very big rooms.
-However this rooms are quite separated from each other.
-There are a few corridors and they are very long.
+Big sized dungeon with small rooms.
+Corridors are medium size and usually conect each other.
+Some `full_size` rooms have spawned.

 ![oe1 dungeon picture](./img/dungeon2.png)